The Virgin Mary Altar (Marienaltar) by Tilman Riemenschneider in the Herrgottskirche in Creglingen is a popular stop on the Romantic Road in Germany.

 Riemenschneider Marienaltar in Creglingen

 The Virgin Mary’s Retable (Marienaltar) is not only the largest of the four altars in the Herrgottskirche, but it is also artistically by far the most accomplished.
-It measures an impressive 9.2 m high, 3.68 m wide, and 0.44 m deep.
-The mainframe and structural elements are from pine (Föhren) while the figures and detailing are carved from softer lime-wood (Linden).
+It measures an impressive 9.2 m high, 3.68 m wide, and 0.44 m deep (30 x 12 x 1.4 ft).
+The mainframe and structural elements are from pine (Föhren), while the figures and detailing are carved from softer lime wood (Linden).

 The master woodcarver Tilman Riemenschneider (1460-1531) sculpted the Altar of the Virgin probably between 1505-10 — slightly later than the magnificent Holy Blood Altar in nearby Rothenburg ob der Tauber.
 It is one of his masterpieces, not so much for its monumental size as for the exquisite details in the faces and clothes of the characters.

-In creating the High Gothic Marienaltar for the Herrgottskirche in Creglingen, Riemenschneider follow the customary triptych layout for the period: the main shrine (Mittelschrein), which is based on a predella, may be closed by two side wings (Seitenflügel), while the whole altar is topped by an intricately carved superstructure (Gesprenge).
+In creating this High Gothic altar for the Herrgottskirche in Creglingen, Riemenschneider followed the customary triptych layout for the period: the main shrine (Mittelschrein), which is based on a predella, may be closed by two side wings (Seitenflügel), while the whole altar is topped by an intricately carved superstructure (Gesprenge).

 Predella of the Marienaltar

-The predella of the Marienaltar consists of three equal sized niches:
+The predella of the Altar of the Virgin in the Herrgottskirche in Creglingen consists of three equal-sized niches:

 Assumption of Mary in the Central Altar

 The main theme of this altar is depicted in the central scene: the Assumption of Mary (Marias Himmelfahrt).
-According to Roman Catholic, and a few other Christian traditions, Mary, mother of Christ, ascended to heaven after her death.
-There are no clear references to this in the standard bible so Protestants generally reject this notion.
+According to Roman Catholic and a few other Christian traditions, Mary, mother of Christ, ascended to heaven after her death.
+As there are no clear references to this in the standard bible, Protestants generally reject this notion.
 Depictions of the Ascension of Mary were often destroyed by iconoclasts during the Reformation.

-Mary ascends to heaven in the presence of the twelve apostles, who are all portrayed as life-sized statues with different facial expressions, elaborate beards, and flowing drapery.
-In the empty space between the apostles and Mary flies an angel to convey the impression of distance and to emphasize that Mary is ascending.
-This effect is particularly strong when looking up at the altar when on knees right in front of it.
+Mary ascends to heaven in the presence of the twelve apostles.
+All are portrayed as life-sized statues with different facial expressions, elaborate beards, and flowing drapery.
+In the empty space between the apostles and Mary, an angel flies to convey the impression of distance and to emphasize that Mary is ascending.
+This effect is particularly strong when looking up at the altar when on your knees right in front of it.

-Mary with typical closed hands are accompanied by angels to heaven.
-The intricately carved High Gothic intertwining vines (Rankengeflecht) are not only showing off Riemenschneider’s talent, they are also supposed to symbolize the gateway to heaven.
-This delicate latticework and the story continues higher up.
+Mary, with typical folded hands, is accompanied by angels to heaven.
+The intricately carved High Gothic intertwining vines (Rankengeflecht) symbolize the gateway to heaven and show off Riemenschneider’s talent.
+This delicate latticework and the story continue higher up.

 Coronation of the Virgin Mary